DHI/terracotta/docs/tutorials/aws.rst

    This requires that you have an account `on AWS <aws.amazon.com>`__ and a valid IAM user with programmatic access to all relevant resources.

-Make sure that you have proper access to S3 and AWS λ before continuing, e.g. by running
+Make sure that you have proper access to S3 and AWS Lambda before continuing, e.g. by running

 .. code-block:: bash